p4lang/p4c/docs/README.md

-  wish to run one or more of these, look through the list of Github labels for the p4c project [here](https://github.com/p4lang/p4c/labels) for labels whose name begins with "runs-".
+  wish to run one or more of these, look through the list of Github labels for the p4c project [here](https://github.com/p4lang/p4c/labels) for labels whose name begins with "run-".
 Add one or more of those labels to your PR.
   On all future pushes to the branch of that PR, those additional CI runs should run.